asonnellini/Anatomical-stages-radiography-detection/README.md

 the training the P2 instance was terminated by AWS causing the loss of the plot.

-We eventually evaluated the quality of our model relying on the mAP metric, and selected the weights that resulted in the best mAP.
+We eventually evaluated the quality of our model relying on the mAP metric over our test set, and selected the weights that led to the best mAP.

 ![](.//media/image8.png)